-Following a visit to Mary MacKillop Place in North Sydney, the late Bishop Ian Murray from the diocese of Argyll and the Isles in Scotland, invited the Sisters of St Joseph to come to his diocese and bring the story of Mary MacKillop to the people of Scotland, especially the Highlands.
+Following a visit to Mary MacKillop Place in North Sydney, the late Bishop Ian Murray from the diocese of Argyll and the Isles in Scotland, invited the Sisters of Saint Joseph to come to his diocese and bring the story of Mary MacKillop to the people of Scotland, especially the Highlands.

 In 2005 two Sisters were missioned by the Congregation and took up residence in Caol, Fort William in Lochaber region of Scotland.
 It was in this region that Mary’s parents, Alexander MacKillop and Flora MacDonald, were born.
 Alexander migrated to Australia in 1838 and Flora’s family came to settle in Melbourne in 1840.